Bjor91/SaveItF/README.md

-First: Open terminal in project folder. run "npm install" to run locally: "npm run dev"
+First: Open terminal in project folder. run "npm install" to run locally: "npm run dev".

 This application is already running via netlify.
 Check it out on this URL: